Epson R-D1

-The original R-D1, announced by Epson in March 2004 and discontinued in 2007, was the first digital rangefinder camera.
-Subsequently, three modifications of the original R-D1 were produced - R-D1s, R-D1x, and R-D1xG.
+The Epson R-D1 is a digital rangefinder camera introduced by Epson in March 2004, and the first digital rangefinder ever commercially produced.
+The R-D1 was a joint venture between Epson and Cosina, the former developing the electronics, UI, and imaging processor, and the latter providing the body (a modified version of the Voigtländer Bessa R2 body) and rangefinder mechanics.
+It uses the Leica M mount.

 R-D1

-R-D1 was jointly developed by Seiko Epson and Cosina and manufactured by the latter, which also builds the current Voigtländer cameras.
-It uses Leica M-mount lenses or earlier Leica screw mount lenses with an adapter.
+The R-D1 was jointly developed by Seiko Epson and Cosina and manufactured by the latter, which also builds the current Voigtländer lenses.
+It uses Leica M mount lenses or earlier Leica screw mount lenses with an adapter.

-An unusual feature to note on the R-D1 is that it is a digital camera that has a manually wound shutter with a rapid wind lever.
-The controls operate in the same way as film-based rangefinder cameras.
+Uniquely, the R-D1 is a digital camera with a manually-wound shutter actuated by a rapid wind lever.
+The controls operate similarly to film-based rangefinder cameras.

-Data such as white balance, shutter speed, picture quality, and shots remaining are all displayed with servo driven indicators on a dial like a watch face (made by Epson's parent company Seiko).
-With the rear screen folded away, it is not obviously a digital camera.
+Settings such as white balance, shutter speed, JPEG quality, and shots remaining are all displayed with servo-driven indicators on a dial resembling a watch face (made by Epson's parent company, Seiko).
+The rear screen can be rotated 180 degrees inwards towards the camera, allowing it to be fully hidden while folded.

-R-D1 and all of the subsequent modifications of the camera have been using the same 1.5x crop factor sensor, interline-transfer CCD (Sony ICX413AQ).
-The same sensor as used in Pentax *ist D, Nikon D100.
-Sensor originally dates to 2002.
+The R-D1 and its subsequent revisions use the Sony ICX413AQ, an APS-C interline-transfer CCD sensor also used in the Pentax *ist D and the Nikon D100.
+The sensor originally dates back to 2002.